-The ability to address different physical and cognitive disabilities varies from school to school and each school makes the determination for admittance based on the resources the school has in place.
+Each school within the Archdiocese offers different resources and support, and admittance criteria may vary.
 We encourage you to contact individual schools to start your search, learn what each school can offer and request appropriate referrals.

-Universally designed classrooms create learning environments conducive to multiple learning preferences.
-Resource teachers will provide support to students both in class as co-teachers, and in small group where they will provide intensive instruction focused on specific student needs.
+Our universally designed classrooms are conducive to multiple learning preferences.
+Resource teachers support students in class as co-teachers and during small-group activities, where they provide intensive instruction focused on your child’s specific needs.

-Many of the high schools in the Archdiocese of Washington Catholic schools accept students with special learning needs.
-Just as each high school has its own personality and culture based on its mission and charism, each school has also developed its own approach to supporting their students with special needs.
-Parents are encouraged to discover the benefits each school has to offer, and to explore the opportunity each school presents for each unique student.
+Many of the high schools in The Roman Catholic Archdiocese of Washington Catholic schools accept students with special learning needs.
+Just as each high school has its own personality and culture, each school also has its own approach to supporting students with special needs.
+We invite you to discover the benefits each school has to offer, and to explore the opportunity each school presents for your child.
+LEARN MORE>